Apr

 Tuesday:

-• Networking activity - city tour
+• Networking activities, afternoon – City tour

 • Casual dinner